tiobe/tics-github-action/README.md

 - It is not working for forked repositories.
 - It is not working for TICS installations using the legacy deployment architecture.
 - macOS runners (GitHub-hosted or self-hosted) are not yet supported.
-- The connected runner should have Git installed.

 # Setup
 Add the `TICS GitHub Action` to your workflow to launch TICS code analysis and post the results of Quality Gating feature as part of your pull request.
 Below are some example of how to include the `TICS GitHub Action` step as part of your workflow.